MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/universal-resource-scheduling.md

 ## Search Resource Availability for Requirement Group API input / output parameters

-Use the following input and output parameters below for the Search Resource Availability For Requirement Group (<b> msdyn_SearchResourceAvailabilityForRequirementGroup</b>) API:
+Use the following input and output parameters below for the Search Resource Availability For Requirement Group (** msdyn_SearchResourceAvailabilityForRequirementGroup**) API:

 ### Input parameters
 |   |   |